aryamanchandra/Youtube-video-downloader/README.md

 # Youtube-video-downloader
  This is a youtube video downloader

-for using this do pip install pytube3
+for using this do pip install pytube3 in terminal